Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Abstract

 \section{Abstract}

-Graph drawing is a fundamental task in information visualization, with the Fruchterman--Reingold (FR) force model being one of the most popular choices.
-We can interpret this visualization task as a continuous optimization problem, which can be solved using the FR algorithm, the original algorithm for this force model, or the L-BFGS algorithm, a quasi-Newton method.
-However, both algorithms suffer from twist problems and are computationally expensive per iteration, which makes achieving high-quality visualizations for large-scale graphs challenging.
+The Fruchterman--Reingold (FR) force model is widely used in force-directed graph drawing, and multilevel approaches such as \textsf{sfdp} in Graphviz scale these methods effectively.
+A crucial step in multilevel schemes is refinement, which improves the graph layout, typically performed with the simulation-based algorithm.
+For this refinement, we can utilize optimization-based methods such as L-BFGS, or combine them with initial placement methods such as Simulated Annealing to achieve better layouts.
+However, they have several limitations, such as suffering from high per-iteration costs for large graphs or having difficulty with weighted and structurally complex graphs, leaving room for improvement.

-In this research, we propose a new initial placement based on the stochastic coordinate descent to accelerate the optimization process.
-We first reformulate the problem as a discrete optimization problem using a hexagonal lattice and then iteratively update a randomly selected vertex along the coordinate Newton direction.
-We can use the FR or L-BFGS algorithms to obtain the final placement.
+In this research, we propose a new initial placement based on stochastic coordinate descent to accelerate the optimization process.
+We first reformulate the problem as a discrete optimization problem using a hexagonal lattice and then iteratively update a randomly selected vertex along the coordinate Newton direction with low per-iteration costs.
+We demonstrate the effectiveness of our method through numerical experiments, showing that our initial placement leads to faster convergence and higher-quality layouts compared to naive optimization approaches.
+We also discuss applications of our method, such as drawing for Hooke--Coulomb and Eades force models.

-We demonstrate the effectiveness of our proposed approach through experiments, highlighting the potential of coordinate descent methods for graph drawing tasks.
-Additionally, we suggest combining our method with other graph drawing techniques for further improvement.
-We also discuss the relationship between our proposed method and broader graph-related applications.